An inside look at The Moment's journey to Teal and self-management

-Here are a few things we have learned so far going through this experience:
+A few things we have learned so far on our journey to Teal:

 No single lever turns a traditional hush-hush organization into a fully transparent one.
 A predisposition toward, and a certain level of comfort with openness gives the organization a great leverage, but more important, is building trust and investing in strengthening the ties between team members.

 At The Moment, communication was something that we did openly anyway.
 Financial transparency enabled all the teams members see that their work was yielding results, and enable different team members in our distributed leadership roles to make decisions more quickly.
 Even openness around compensation*, which seemed like a daunting conversation, unlocked many opportunities that have pushed out our empathy, level of unity, and financial literacy.

 *Our new, fully transparent compensation model is still in the works.
 We hope to share more insights from this collective exercise in a later post.

 Even in traditional organizations with a clear hierarchy there can be ambiguity over who is accountable for which decisions.
 With a more organic model such as Teal, the entire decision-making process can easily stall.